Florida governor, Disney reach settlement in lawsuit over special district | Law-Order

 Florida governor, Disney reach settlement in lawsuit over special district

-Florida Governor Ron DeSantis and Walt Disney have reached a settlement to end a high-profile state lawsuit over the control of the special district that includes Walt Disney World in Orlando, the company said on Wednesday.
-The settlement ends all litigation pending in state court of Florida between Disney and the Central Florida Tourism Oversight District, according to the company.
+"This agreement opens a new chapter of constructive engagement with the new leadership of the district," Walt Disney World President Jeff Vahle said.

-Florida Governor Ron DeSantis and Walt Disney have reached a settlement to end a high-profile state lawsuit over the control of the special district that includes Walt Disney World in Orlando, the company said on Wednesday.
+Florida Governor Ron DeSantis and Walt Disney have reached a settlement to end a high-profile lawsuit in state court over the control of the special district that includes Walt Disney World in Orlando, the company said on Wednesday.

+Disney also agreed to drop a late 2023 lawsuit over access to public records and defer briefings in its federal suit, pending the outcome of negotiations on a new development agreement for Walt Disney World.
+DeSantis and the entertainment conglomerate have been embroiled in a dispute since 2022 when former Disney CEO Bob Chapek criticized a state legislative effort to limit classroom discussion of sexuality and gender issues for younger students, a bill that critics call the "Don't Say Gay" measure.

-The settlement ends all litigation pending in state court of Florida between Disney and the Central Florida Tourism Oversight District, according to the company.
-A district board appointed by DeSantis to oversee development around Disney's Florida theme parks had sued the company last year to void "backroom deals" favorable to the entertainment giant.
+Last year, a district board appointed by DeSantis to oversee development around Disney's theme parks sued the company to void "backroom deals" favorable to the company.
+Under terms of the settlement announced on Wednesday, Disney agreed not to challenge the oversight board's determination that the land use plan adopted by the previous board, in the waning days of its oversight of Walt Disney World, is invalid.

-The lawsuit in state court in Orange County, Florida, had sought to invalidate an agreement prior board members made with Disney, arguing it amounted to a one-sided deal that was rubber stamped.
+That would leave a plan adopted in 2020 as the working blueprint for the Orlando theme parks and retail district.
 "This agreement opens a new chapter of constructive engagement with the new leadership of the district," Walt Disney World President Jeff Vahle said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)